‘Mallory Is Not Gone’: Daniel Mallory Ortberg on Coming Out As Trans

 What has been your biggest fear in terms of coming out?

-I think the biggest fear that I have had, which I am now not doing, was the idea of going on this book tour and not being out, just because I anticipated being asked a lot of questions like, “So there’s a whole bunch of stuff about gender in your book, what’s that about?”
+I think the biggest fear that I have had, which I am now not doing, was the idea of going on this book tour and not being out, just because I anticipated being asked a lot of questions like “So there’s a whole bunch of stuff about gender in your book, what’s that about?”
 And I’d have to say something like, “Oh, isn’t that interesting?
 But there’s no personal connection or anything, it’s just a thought experiment!”
 I was really anxious at the thought of going on a book tour and sidestepping something.

 Does it sometimes feel like you’re joining the other side, the enemy, MEN?